Skip to content

 Collection

-The (...) instead of , syntax preserves order (and it is represented differently internally):
+The (...) instead of , syntax preserves order (and is represented differently internally):

 @prefix : <http://example.org/>.